gaegeroot/100xbuilds/src/blog.md

 ---
 layout: "layouts/blog.njk"
 title: "100XBuilds Blog"
-des: "By fusing strategy & design we help our partners build their brands, drive business, & stand out from the noise in saturated markets!
-Follow our blog for the latest case studies and projects."
+des: "Strategic insights for luxury home builders ready to scale beyond $10M annually.
+From marketing automation and high-net-worth client acquisition to profit optimization and operational excellence—discover the proven systems that elite builders use to dominate their markets.
+Follow our latest case studies, industry analysis, and strategic frameworks."
 category: "all"
 pagination:
   data: collections.blogpost